 - Good Judy, Park Slope: Good Judy has been serving up a gay old time in South Brooklyn since 2020, simultaneously nailing a complex craft cocktail menu plus piano karaoke, Drag Race screenings & summer block parties.
 563 5th Ave, Brooklyn

-- Lockwood, Jackson Heights: Lockwood’s shops began in Astoria & have since expanded to Jackson Heights, Williamsburg & more!
-Find impeccably curated home goods and NYC-specific items, many locally made.
+- Lockwood, Jackson Heights: for impeccably curated home goods and NYC-specific items, many locally made.
 Various Locations (see map)

 - Sweet Pickle Books, LES: pickles and books?
 That’s right!
 This quirky little spot on Orchard is a cozy bookstore that offers jarred pickles in exchange for used books.
 (P.S. we really like the spicy ones).
 47 Orchard St.

-- Raffetto’s, Greenwich Village: passed down through four generations, this iconic NYC pasta shop in the Village has been around since 1906.
-And they still uses the same guillotine machine to cut homemade noodles that was used then (cash only)!
+- Raffetto’s, Greenwich Village: passed down through four generations, this iconic NYC pasta shop in the Village still uses the same guillotine machine to cut homemade noodles that was used then (cash only)!
 144 W Houston St.

 - Universal Museum of Hip Hop Pop-Up, The Bronx: this limited-time exhibit offers a taste of the highly-anticipated Universal Museum of Hip Hop while it’s still under construction.
 Our favorite part was the 15-foot x 8-foot tall BoomBox & virtual graffiti!
 610 Exterior Street, Bronx